 93% of our communication is body language and only 7% is verbal.
-So for those involved in the cold calling process, you need to be thinking carefully about how you sound over the phone when you are making your calls.
+So for those involved in the telemarketing industry, you need to be thinking carefully about how you sound over the phone when you are making your calls.

 What’s the best advice to improve your voice?
 How do you create a voice that sells?
 Below are four practical ideas that you can use to improve your voice etiquette over the telephone.